All Episodes

 You know, most of the time.

-I can't get about him.
+I can't get.

-I was getting older too.
+I was getting older, too.

-That's yeah, I can't control them like I used to.
+I can't control them like I used to.

-You like Santa Claus, and you one of those dads that I mean, those kids, it's gonna be hard.
+You like Santa Claus, and you one of those dads that, I mean, those kids, it's going to be hard because I know you spoil them rotten.

-Uh no, no, no.
+No, no, no.

-I don't spoil them right.
+I don't spoil them rotten.

 Good, good.